matrixswarm/matrixswarm/README.md

 name    logger actual source-code name of agent

 permanent_id is universal in the matrix, it's what allows communication between agents.
 It's also the name of the agent's comm folder, a two channel for all agent-to-agent communications as well as the location where state data is contained.
+run file  is a spawned clone of an agent
 ```

 On first boot: